-- If S is a set of real numbers, a real number b (not necessarily in S) is said to be an upper bound for S if $b \ge x$ for every x in S. A lower bound is defined similarly. - If S is a set of real numbers, a real number b (not necessarily in S) is said to be a least upper bound for S if it is an upper bound, and in addition every other upper bound b' for S satisfies $b' \ge b$.
-A greatest lower bound is defined similarly. - Axiom 13.
-(THE LEAST UPPER BOUND AXIOM) Every nonempty set of real numbers that has an upper bound has a least upper bound.
+- If S is a set of real numbers, a real number b (not necessarily in S) is said to be an upper bound for S if $b \ge x$ for every x in S. A lower bound is defined similarly. - If S is a set of real numbers, a real number b (not necessarily in S) is said to be a least upper bound for S if it is an upper bound, and in addition every other upper bound b' for S satisfies $b' \geq b$.
+A greatest lower bound is defined similarly.

+Axiom 13.
+(The least upper bound axiom) Every nonempty set of real numbers that has an upper bound has a least upper bound.